mr7brown/agb.github.io/pages/mydoc/style_guide/0_introduction/style_intro.md

 ## Non-goals

-The information in this guideline is not meant to be a replacement for some of the traditional style-guides that have more detail on grammar, punctuation, and general writing (the resources section has more information on some well respected style guides).
+The information in this guideline is not meant to be a replacement for some of the traditional style-guides that have more detail on grammar, punctuation, and general writing (the [Resources](/resources) page has more information on some well respected style guides).
 Instead, this guideline contains supplementary information geared towards the editorial side of technical documentation.

 ## Using the guide

-This guideline is broken down by key topics that offer you the flexibility to jump around to an area of interest or to a specific area that you may have a question on.
+This guideline is broken down by key topics, which offers you the flexibility to jump around to an area of interest or to a specific area that you may have a question on.

 As a general note and maybe the most important aspect of this guide: you should treat this as a guideline and not as set of hard rules.
-There may be situations where the guidelines need to be overruled or where personal preference or a company rule may be more fitting for the documentation; and that is okay.
+There may be situations where the guidelines need to be overruled or where personal preference or a company rule may be more fitting for the documentation.

 ## Closing notes